nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 4. After adding Alice's transactions to the DAG (making sure its cryptographic signature is valid), Bob SHOULD query the payload if it's missing.
 If Bob is missing transactions referenced by the received transactions, it sends a `State` message.

 A node MUST make sure to only add transactions of which all previous transactions are present.
-If previous transactions are missing, Bob will send a `State` message.

 #### 5.2.1 Broadcasting new transactions